crotteau/crotteau/README.md

 ## My name is Megan (she/her), thanks for visiting my page.

 ### A little about me:
-- My career started in Biology 🔬🐟 I’ve worked in roles ranging from fish hatchery biologist to immunology researcher
+- My career started out in Biology 🔬🐟 I’ve worked in roles ranging from fish hatchery biologist to immunology researcher
-- I have a certificate in Front End development from Turing's School of Software and Design - an ACCET federally accredited program
 - Checkout my repositories to see what I've been working on! <br>
 <h3 align="left">Languages and Tools:</h3>
 <p align="left">